How to Stop Arguing

 II.
 Increase Your Capacity for Discomfort

 Difficult conversations are hard because of the difficult emotions we feel.
-It’s our inability to handle our emotions, and the unpleasant sensations associated with them, that cause us to say and do things we later regret.
+It’s our difficulty staying with our emotions and unpleasant sensations that leads us to say and do things we later regret.

 The more we learn to tolerate discomfort, the more internal freedom we have.
 When we can feel our emotions and stay balanced, without letting them take over, we have more space inside and more choice about how to engage.

-Here are a few ways you can increase your tolerance for uncomfortable sensations:
+Here are a few ways to build tolerance for uncomfortable sensations:

-• Work within the zone of “strategic discomfort” – not too much, not little.
+• Practice with “strategic discomfort”—not too much, not too little.

-• Root your attention in your body, rather than focusing on thoughts that trigger the emotion.
+• Anchor attention in the body, rather than looping in thoughts that fuel the emotion.

-• Feel your hands or your feet, which helps to dissipate the intensity of energy in your body.
+• Feel your hands or feet to help dissipate intensity.

 III.
 Slow Down